Circoloco: CircoLoco X Adidas Originals

-On July 25, 2022, a love story between footwear and the dance floor began, as the brand with the Three Stripes met Ibiza's OG shape-cutters, to create the adidas x Circoloco Forum Lo sneaker and adidas x Circoloco adilette slide.
+On July 25, 2022, Circoloco and Adidas collaborated to create the adidas x Circoloco Forum Lo sneaker and adidas x Circoloco adilette slide.

 The two-shoe drop presents CircoLoco's take on adidas' Forum Lo sneaker and adilette slides.
-Both of the designs take inspiration from the Ibiza nightclub and are adorned in CircoLoco's distinctive red and black coloring.
+Both of the designs take inspiration from the Ibiza nightclub with CircoLoco's distinctive red and black coloring.

-The footwear collaboration was revealed Monday July 25, as CircoLoco celebrates the 23rd birthday of its weekly residency at Ibiza's DC10.
-Every Monday in the summer of 2022, and for 22 years prior, CircoLoco celebrated the no-nonsense and, nostalgic sense of what dance music should be.
-From its namesake party in Ibiza, CircoLoco has grown into a global music brand and veritable lifestyle, catalyzing cultural exchange with the most brilliant minds in the art, fashion and entertainment worlds.
+The footwear collaboration was revealed Monday July 25, as CircoLoco celebrated the 23rd birthday of its weekly residency at Ibiza's DC10.

-To further celebrate this singular collaboration, CircoLoco invited adidas Originals to design their iconic clown logo for their anniversary party, which stars the likes of Keinemusik's &Me and Rampa, Black Coffee, Peggy Gou, Seth Troxler, Gerd Janson, TSHA, Luciano and more.
+CircoLoco invited adidas Originals to design their clown logo for their anniversary party, which stars the likes of Keinemusik's &Me and Rampa, Black Coffee, Peggy Gou, Seth Troxler, Gerd Janson, TSHA, Luciano and more.